Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The critical distinction: FFA mediation does not automatically result in a modification.
 It creates the structured opportunity for modification discussions.
 The outcome depends on whether the homeowner arrives prepared and whether the modification proposal is viable.
 Professional preparation for FFA mediation is the difference between using this pathway effectively and losing it.

 Fannie Mae and Freddie Mac Flex Modification: Washington's strong real estate markets — particularly the Seattle metro — include many conforming mortgages owned by Fannie or Freddie.
-The Flex Modification targets approximately 20% payment reduction through rate adjustment, term extension, and principal forbearance in some cases.
-The servicer administers the modification, and servicer compliance with Flex Modification guidelines varies.
-Professional review of the servicer's calculation often identifies opportunities for a more favorable result.
+The Flex Modification under Fannie Mae Servicing Guide D2-3.2 and Freddie Mac Servicing Guide Chapter 9203 targets approximately 20% payment reduction through rate adjustment, term extension to 40 years, and principal forbearance in some cases.

-FHA Loss Mitigation: FHA loans are significant in Washington's more affordable markets outside the Seattle metro.
-FHA servicers must follow HUD's loss mitigation waterfall, including the partial claim option.
-The partial claim is particularly valuable — bringing the loan current through a zero-interest subordinate lien without increasing monthly payments.
-Many Washington FHA servicers do not proactively offer the partial claim and must be specifically requested to evaluate borrowers for it.
+FHA Loss Mitigation under 24 C.F.R. § 203.605: FHA loans are significant in Washington's more affordable markets outside the Seattle metro.
+FHA servicers must follow the federal loss mitigation waterfall, including the FHA Partial Claim under 24 C.F.R. § 203.371 (a zero-interest subordinate lien) and the face-to-face requirement under 24 C.F.R. § 203.604.
+The Partial Claim is particularly valuable — bringing the loan current without increasing monthly payments.

-VA Modification: Washington has one of the largest military populations of any state, concentrated around Joint Base Lewis-McChord near Tacoma, Naval Base Kitsap near Bremerton, Naval Air Station Whidbey Island, Fairchild Air Force Base near Spokane, and other installations throughout the state.
-VA loans carry specific servicer obligations and VA regional loan center oversight.
-Washington veterans with VA loans in foreclosure have access to advocacy mechanisms conventional borrowers do not, including the ability to involve VA's regional loan center in servicer negotiations.
+VA Modification under 38 C.F.R. § 36.4350 et seq.: Washington has one of the largest military populations of any state, concentrated around Joint Base Lewis-McChord near Tacoma, Naval Base Kitsap near Bremerton, Naval Air Station Whidbey Island, Fairchild Air Force Base near Spokane, and other installations throughout the state.
+VA-guaranteed loans carry specific servicer obligations under 38 C.F.R. § 36.4350 et seq. and VA regional loan center oversight.
+(The legacy VASP program terminated May 1, 2025 under VA Circular 26-25-2; the VA Home Loan Program Reform Act, H.R.
+1815, was signed July 30, 2025 establishing a 25%/30% partial claim cap, but the program is not yet fully operational as of 2026 — veterans rely on standard 38 C.F.R. § 36.4350 et seq. servicing requirements and the VA regional loan center.)

 USDA Rural Development: Washington's eastern counties and rural western areas include qualifying rural areas with USDA-financed properties.
 USDA servicers have specific loss mitigation requirements and USDA-administered options distinct from conventional programs.